 The public, I must say, went completely mad over the Nightingale.
 The experiment touched a chord in their love of music, nature and loveliness.8

-In the years to follow, thousands of visitors flocked to Foyle Riding during the Nightingale season; the Harrisons entertained musicians and friends, and chartered buses to bring families from the East End, giving them tea and beer until midnight.
-The broadcasts gave her a good deal of publicity, and the Nightingale was depicted on her concert posters and embroidered on her concert dresses.
+In the years to follow, thousands of visitors flocked to Foyle Riding during nightingale season; the Harrisons entertained musicians and friends, and chartered buses to bring families from the East End, giving them tea and beer until midnight.
+The broadcasts gave Harrison a good deal of publicity, and nightingales were depicted on her concert posters and embroidered on her concert dresses.
 It was reported that she had received over 50,000 fan letters.
-Recordings made by HMV were released on 10″ shellac phonograph discs, and proved extremely popular.
+Recordings made by HMV were released on 10” shellac phonograph discs, and proved extremely popular.

-The first HMV Nightingale recording was made on May 3rd, 1927, which included the Northern Irish folk song ‘Londonderry Aire’, also known as ‘Danny Boy’.
+The first HMV Nightingale recording was made on 3 May 1927; it included the Northern Irish folk song ‘Londonderry Air’, also known as ‘Danny Boy’.

 The Nightingales during World War II

-On the 9th of May, 1942, Wellington and Lancaster bombers on their way to Mannheim interrupted one of the BBC’s live Nightingale broadcasts.
+On 9 May 1942, Wellington and Lancaster bombers on their way to Mannheim interrupted one of the BBC’s live Nightingale broadcasts.
 The broadcast had to be cancelled for fear that Germans listening in might be able to pinpoint the bombers’ position.
 Nonetheless, the whole event was recorded, and the original recording still exists today.

-The Nightingale recordings interrupted by the bombers in 1942 appear to have inspired a fictionalised scene in the British wartime (1943) propaganda film The Demi-Paradise starring Laurence Olivier.
-About one hour, thirteen minutes into the film, there is a short sequence of Ms. Harrison as herself playing her cello with the Nightingales in the midst of a German bombing raid on Britain, with the BBC engineers putting it out on radio.
+The Nightingale recordings interrupted by the bombers in 1942 appear to have inspired a fictionalised scene in the British wartime propaganda film The Demi-Paradise (1943) starring Laurence Olivier.
+About one hour and 13 minutes into the film, there is a short sequence of Ms. Harrison as herself playing her cello with the nightingales in the midst of a German bombing raid on Britain, with the BBC engineers putting it out on radio.

 A later film which pays tribute to the Nightingale recordings is the well-regarded British-American feature film Electric Dreams (1984).
 A Virgin Pictures production, it is particularly well known for its proper 1980s soundtrack.
 A revolutionary brick being developed by the film’s protagonist reveals a direct influence from The Demi-Paradise (which concerns a revolutionary propeller).